TokyoYoshida/ARBodyTrackingExample/README.md

 # ARBodyTrackingExample

-A very simple sample of ARBodyTracking in ARKit on iOS.
+A very simple exsample of ARBodyTracking in ARKit on iOS.

 ### Execution result